 The CSR is the pre-qualification scheme for building contractors and consultants interested in obtaining work from Victorian Government departments and agencies.

 Designated facility area

-The Facility Area Schedules are tables that set out the number and type of learning spaces and/or square metres of space that are required for a school of a certain size and type – for example primary, secondary, special and special developmental.
+The facility area schedules are tables that set out the number and type of learning spaces and/or square metres of space that are required for a school of a certain size and type – for example primary, secondary, special and special developmental.
 This space is known as a school's designated facility area.
-A school’s designated facility area allocation is key to calculating resource allocations and determining the size of new facilities in capital works projects
+A school’s designated facility area allocation is key to calculating resource allocations and determining the size of new facilities in capital projects.